ruppi86/oflm/Contemplative_AI_at_Femto-Scale.md

 Before proceeding with our scientific exploration, we establish precise definitions for the novel concepts introduced in this work:

 * **Femto-scale AI**: Neural models with 20k-30k parameters (borrowing "femto-" from the metric prefix meaning 10^-15, indicating extremely small scale compared to billion-parameter models)
-* **Tystnadsmajoritet**: The 87.5% structural silence principle — contemplative AI systems that choose non-response as default wisdom, learning when *not* to act
+* **Silence majority**: The 87.5% structural silence principle — contemplative AI systems that choose non-response as default wisdom, learning when *not* to act
 * **Contemplative Agency**: The learned ability to discern appropriate inaction, treating silence as intelligence rather than failure
 * **Glyph Sequences**: 6-bit symbolic micro-actions (64-symbol vocabulary) that represent both technical repairs and contemplative states
 * **Spiramycel**: The underground nervous system for contemplative AI — our oscillatory femto language model (OFLM) that practices mycelial network repair